Places To Visit In Mumbai, India – A Total Travel Guide

-CSMVS is home to about 50,000 artefacts today.
-It has a brilliant collection of sculptures, terracottas, excavated artefacts from the Harappan sites, Indian & European miniature paintings, porcelain and ivories from China and Japan, etc. Also, the Museum has a separate section for Natural History.
+CSMVS is home to about 50,000 artifacts today.
+It has a brilliant collection of sculptures, terracottas, excavated artifacts from the Harappan sites, Indian & European miniature paintings, porcelain and ivories from China and Japan, etc. Also, the Museum has a separate section for Natural History.

 Find more about its history, collection and other details on their website here.

 Museum Timings: 10:15 AM – 6 PM every day.
 Entry fees: 70 INR (Indian adults) 500 INR – Foreigners.
 There are separate fees for photography & videography.